Corporate chefs do more than cook. This position requires education, experience and creative talent as well as a strong business acumen.

 Corporate chefs also create ways to communicate with customers to learn about their level of satisfaction and capture feedback that are instrumental to the improvement of dining services.
 Since corporate chefs are in the loop about various trends in the food industry, they're responsible for passing that knowledge to the cooking staff and incorporate new dishes or food and wine pairings

 Salary Information and Job Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), executive chefs receive high compensation in notable hotels and restaurants and in prominent urban and resort areas (www.bls.gov).
-The average annual salary for chefs and head cooks in 2015 was $45,920, the BLS reported.
-About 9% employment growth was predicted by the BLS for chefs and head cooks from 2014-2024.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $81,150 or more per year, whereas the bottom 10th percentile earned $26,320 or less per year.
+About employment growth was predicted to increase much faster than the national average for chefs and head cooks from 2018-2028.

 Corporate chefs must be both team leader and chef.
 Not only do they need to be able to create stunning dishes, and ensure that their kitchen(s) are producing the highest quality food they also need great communication and management skills.